GSK-Biostatistics/hassediagrams/README.md

-hassediagram: generates the layout structure and restricted layout structure of experimental designs
+hassediagrams: generates the layout structure and restricted layout structure of experimental designs
 ================
 Damianos Michaelides, Simon Bate, Marion Chatfield

 ## Overview

-The `hassediagram` package provides tools to visualize the **structure of experimental designs** using Hasse diagrams.
+The `hassediagrams` package provides tools to visualize the **structure of experimental designs** using Hasse diagrams.
 The package determines the structure of the design, summarised by the layout structure, and uses this structure to generate a Hasse diagram.
 This diagram describes